squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 The Web security model requires that content be authenticated cryptographically.
 In the context of unicast transport security, authentication means that content is known to have originated from the trusted peer, something that is typically enforced via a cryptographic authentication tag:

-* Symmetric tags, such as symmetric message authentication codes (MACs) and authentication tags produced by authenticated encryption algorithms.
+* Symmetric tags, such as symmetric message authentication codes (MACs) and authentication tags produced by authenticated encryption (AE) algorithms.
 Because anyone in possession of the keying material may produce valid symmetric authentication tags, such keying material is typically known to at most two parties: one sender and one receiver.
 Some algorithms (such as TESLA, discussed below) relieve this constraint by imposing some different constraint on verification of tagged content.